GuglioIsStupid/LOVEPower/README.md

 # LoveWii

-A bare minimum "Port" of love to the Wii.
+A de-make of LÖVE2D to the Wii.
 Based heavily off of [WiiLove](https://github.com/HTV04/WiiLove)

-This port contains the bare minimum for my [Vocaloid Chance Ports](https://github.com/GuglioIsStupid/VocaloidChancePorts) to run

 PR's are heavily appreaciated!
 I'm still new to this stuff